Please scroll down for the catalogue, but please be sure to read the below carefully first!

 An early yellow-fleshed heritage apple from Sweden.
 Crisp and acidic.
 Dual purpose but not a keeper.

-Wagener – Four available on MM116, Two available on MM106
+Wagener – Four available on MM116, One available on MM106

-Winston – Four available on MM106, three available on MM116
+Winston – One available on MM106, three available on MM116

-Worcester Pearmain – Six available on MM116, Two available on MM106
+Worcester Pearmain – Five available on MM116, one available on MM106

 Raised in Worcester in the late 19th century, Worcester Pearmain is a classic English eater.
 The fruit is bright red, strawberry-flavoured, and juicy, with immediate appeal.
 Though best eaten fresh, it can keep a short time.
-Still widely grown, it has long been a favourite among early English dessert apples.
+Still widely grown, it has long been a favourite among early dessert apples and thrives in Drumfearn.
 Partially self-fertile.

 Cookers